someparty/someparty/source/articles/2020-10-11-comeuppance.html.markdown

 Furthermore, No Negative recently announced a follow-up EP due in the fall titled *The Darkening Hour*.
 The release, expected as a 12" on [Éditions 8888](https://editions8888.com/), will feature several outtakes along with a five minute cover of "Louie Louie" with Montreal provocateur [Bernardino Femminielli](https://femminielli.bandcamp.com/) on vocals.

-*The Last Offices* followed both the No Negative's 2017 "Cellophane" single and their 2015 debut *The Good Never Comes*.
+*The Last Offices* followed both No Negative's 2017 "Cellophane" single and their 2015 debut *The Good Never Comes*.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=3547134663/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://nonegativemtl.bandcamp.com/album/the-last-offices">The Last Offices by NO NEGATIVE</a></iframe>